India, Africa slow global progress in measles fight

 Measles is a viral disease and transmitted when an infected person breaths, coughs or sneezes.
 There is no specific treatment for it and most people recover in two to three weeks.

-However, particularly in malnourished children and people with weak immunity, measles can cause serious complications including blindness, encephalitis, severe diarrhea, ear infections and pneumonia.
+However, particularly in malnourished children and people with weak immunity, measles can cause serious complications including blindness, encephalitis, severe diarrhoea, ear infections and pneumonia.

-The disease can be prevented by immunization and experts say increasing vaccination rates to above 95 percent worldwide and keeping them up is the only way to eradicate measles.
+The disease can be prevented by immunisation and experts say increasing vaccination rates to above 95 percent worldwide and keeping them up is the only way to eradicate measles.

 The WHO study, which also involved researchers from Penn State University in the United States and from the U.S. Centers for Disease Control and Prevention (CDC), said the 74 percent drop meant measles killed an estimated 139,200 people across the world in 2010, down from just over 535,000 in 2000.